ShahedSabab/Web-Dashboard/README.md

 <img src="Farmbot.gif" width="30%">

 ## How to run
-Please run the following commands:
+Please go to the project directory and run the following commands:

 Install all the dependencies
 > npm install package.json